Admiral Aplin (1802 EIC ship)

-Admiral Aplin was an East Indiaman of two decks, sailing under charter to the British East India Company (EIC).
+Admiral Aplin was an East Indiaman merchant ship of two decks, sailing under charter to the British East India Company (EIC).
 She made one complete voyage for the EIC before a French privateer captured her in 1804 on her second voyage.
 She may have returned to British ownership, only again to fall prey to a second French privateer in 1807; she subsequently foundered.

 Career

 For Admiral Aplin's first voyage Captain John Rogers left The Downs on 20 May 1802, bound for Madras.
 She arrived at Madras on 25 September.
 On 3 January 1803 she was at St Helena, and on 31 March she arrived at Deptford.

 For her second voyage Captain Rodgers left Portsmouth on 28 August 1803, bound for Ceylon, Madras, and Bengal.
 Because he was sailing in wartime, the Napoleonic Wars having commenced while Admiral Aplin was on her way home from her first journey, Rodgers took out a letter of marque, which she received on 20 August.

 At 6:30 a.m. on 3 January 1804, Admiral Aplin sighted a strange sail.
 A six-day chase ensued before the French pursuer was able to catch up with her quarry.
 Unable to escape, Rodgers decided to fire on his pursuer in the hopes of damaging her rigging.
 Rodgers was forced to strike at 00°50′S 91°00′E, after an engagement of one hour.
 Admiral Aplin was carrying a number of passengers.
 One army captain was killed and another dangerously wounded.
 Two crewmen were also wounded.
 The French vessel, which turned out to be the privateer frigate Psyché, had two men dangerously wounded.

 Psyché was 35 days out of Île de France (Mauritius), but had made no captures prior to encountering Admiral Aplin.

 The EIC put the value of its cargo lost when the French captured her at £15,240.

 Danish interests purchased Admiral Aplin and renamed her La Land.